 It’s unlikely that someone who has experienced life-altering trauma will make a complete recovery on their own.
 However, there are some self-help strategies that you can use that will help you cope with your symptoms.
 For instance, maintaining a healthy lifestyle that includes eating right, avoiding drugs and alcohol, daily exercise, and getting proper rest can go a long way toward nurturing positive mental health.
 Staying connected with friends and family is another valuable self-help strategy that can be difficult at first, but very beneficial for improving mood and relieving stress in the long run.

-In addition to practicing self-care, it’s essential to seek trauma therapy from a licensed clinical psychologist.
-Working with a therapist is particularly effective for understanding your trauma, coping with symptoms, and creating a path toward healing and recovery.
-Although it may take time, making the commitment to engage in regular trauma therapy will help you manage your symptoms and can significantly improve your quality of life.
+In addition to practicing self-care, it’s essential to seek trauma treatment from a licensed clinical psychologist.
+Working with a psychologist is particularly effective for understanding your trauma, coping with symptoms, and creating a path toward healing and recovery.
+Although it may take time, making the commitment to engage in regular trauma treatment will help you manage your symptoms and can significantly improve your quality of life.

-If you’re looking for trauma therapy in Los Angeles, Beverly Hills, Santa Monica, West Hollywood, or the surrounding area, we encourage you to contact Blair Wellness Group.
-We utilize a variety of proven therapies and treatments as part of a customized treatment program to help our clients cope with and heal from trauma.
+If you’re looking for trauma treatment in Los Angeles, Beverly Hills, Santa Monica, West Hollywood, or the surrounding area, we encourage you to contact Blair Wellness Group.
+We utilize a variety of proven treatments and treatments as part of a customized treatment program to help our clients cope with and heal from trauma.
 Call 310.999.4996 to schedule an appointment.

 Our Core Values